-(1) The nomination paper must state the candidate's -
+(1) The nomination paper must state the candidate's - (a) full name,

-- (a) full name, - (b) contact address in full, and - (c) constituency, or class within a constituency, of which the candidate is a member. - 11.
-Declaration of interests The nomination paper must state - - (a) any financial interest that the candidate has in the corporation, and - (b) whether the candidate is a member of a political party, and if so, which party, and if the candidate has no such interests, the paper must include a statement to that effect.
+(a) full name,

+(b) (b) contact address in full, and

+(c) (c) -constituency, or class within a constituency, of which the candidate is a member.

+11. Declaration of interests - The nomination paper must state - and if the candidate has no such interests, the paper must include a statement to that effect.

+(a) (a) any financial interest that the candidate has in the corporation, and

+(b) (b) whether the candidate is a member of a political party, and if so, which party,